ALLAN-DIP/chiron-utils/CONTRIBUTING.md

 You should add documentation to the README on how to build the bot and the basics of how it works.
 Anyone who uses the library should be able to run any of the bots.

-I (Alex) will have to make some changes to the bot runner scripts to pass in different types of bots for each power.
-That can be a relatively simple list with a default value, though.

 If your code base is particularly complex (e.g., Cicero), you should import `chiron_utils` as a package.
 Otherwise, the bot should be developed right in this repository.
 Keeping as much as possible in a single place will make refactoring easier.

 You generally should not be interfacing directly with game communications yourself and instead should be doing all such interactions through methods in `BaselineBot`.
 This will allow us to make changes to the _Diplomacy_ engine without individual bots needing to be changed.